 Some early signs and symptoms of dog cancer are non-specific and rather indistinct.
 It is difficult to tell whether a dog showing some cancer-like symptoms is in fact suffering from canine cancer or some other illnesses.

-It is therefore helpful to get ourselves familiar with some common symptoms of cancer, and at the same time, learn about some other more common disorders that may cause similar signs.
+It is therefore helpful to get ourselves familiar with some common cancer symptoms in dogs, and at the same time, learn about some other more common disorders that may cause similar signs.